HugoJourdan/Color-Flow/README.md

 # ABOUT

-**Color Flow** is a Palette Plugin, to organize your workflow and make it more visual.
+**Color Flow** is a Palette Plugin to help organize and gamify your workflow by allowing users to maximize the potential of Color Layer presets by applying meaningful and visual feedback based on customizable categories and color-coded progress bars.
-It allows user to define for each layer, work steps done and update automaticaly Layer Color Label.

 <img src="https://github.com/HugoJourdan/Color-Flow/blob/main/img/ColorFlow_thumbnail.jpg?raw=true" width="900">